ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 Step1_InitialBlueprint.js: UI for the "brain dump" and initial generation.
 UPDATED: This component now uses the centralized handlers.triggerAiTask from useAppState.js to manage the AI call and provide consistent error reporting and task status updates.

+MemoryJogger.js: (NEW) A component designed to enhance the "Brain Dump" phase (Step 1).

+Purpose: Instead of showing an empty panel, this component is rendered when the Creative Blueprint is empty.
+It aims to "jog the user's memory" by providing visual and informational context for the locations featured in the video.

+Behavior:

+The component iterates through each locationName in the video's locations_featured array.

+It processes locations sequentially to avoid overwhelming the browser and backend services with parallel requests.

+For each location, it displays its name and current processing status (e.g., "Searching for map reference...", "Fetching details...").

+Intelligent Data-Healing:

+If a location in the footageInventory is missing its place_id, the component automatically triggers the findPlaceIdAI utility to find it.
+The found ID is then persisted back to Firestore via the updateFootageInventoryItem handler, permanently fixing the data gap.

+Once a place_id is secured, it calls the fetchPlaceDetails handler to retrieve a summary and photos from the Google Places API.

+AI Fallback (Proposed): If the Google Places API fails or returns no useful information, the component should trigger the findGenericInfoAndImagesAI utility as a fallback.
+This function will perform a general web search to find a brief description and publicly available images for the location.

 Step2_ResearchCuration.js: UI for the AI-powered research step.
 UPDATED: This component now uses the centralized handlers.triggerAiTask from useAppState.js to manage AI research calls and provide consistent error reporting and task status updates.

 Step3_OnCameraScripting.js: (UPDATED) This component replaces Step3_MyExperience.js and is now central to on-camera dialogue management.
 It handles importing full transcripts, resolving ambiguous dialogue, reviewing blueprint refinement suggestions (including intelligent insertion of new shots), and providing a shot-by-shot editor.
 UPDATED: This component now uses the centralized handlers.triggerAiTask from useAppState.js for both transcript mapping (mapTranscriptToBlueprintAI) and blueprint refinement (refineBlueprintFromTranscriptAI), ensuring consistent task management and error reporting.
 The location_tag for each shot is now prominently displayed in the shot card, and ai_reason associated with blueprint modification suggestions is cleared from the shot data once applied or ambiguities resolved.
 BUGFIX: The component now correctly persists the fullTranscript and the active sub-view mode (import, shotByShot, etc.) to the blueprint, preventing data loss on navigation.
 The local status bar is also immediately populated with a message when transcript processing begins.
 BUGFIX: Resolved a Firebase crash by ensuring that ai_reason and location_name fields in new or modified shots are explicitly initialized to empty strings ('') rather than undefined before being saved to Firestore.